sourcegraph/handbook/content/engineering/campaigns/index.md

 When I create a campaign to make large-scale code changes I want to _focus on the specific change I want to make across all of the code at my organization_.
 I don't want to worry about all of the overhead associated with execution, code hosts, and management of all things listed above.

+## Process

+For each iteration (currently one month long), we follow this process:

+* Before the iteration begins, each team member prepares for the iteration planning meeting by considering what they would like to see in the next iteration, and by looking over [our backlog](https://github.com/sourcegraph/sourcegraph/labels/team%2Fcampaigns) and setting the Milestone for issues we'd like to include.
+* We then have our planning meeting to determine our common goals for the iteration.
+We create a [tracking issue](https://about.sourcegraph.com/handbook/engineering/tracking_issues) for the iteration which will hold our goals and plans, in addition to tracking the issues we intend to address.
+* Each Monday, the team meets with stakeholders to stay in sync, and to set our personal goals for the week.
+We record these goals, and the previous week's progress, as status update comments on the tracking issue.
+The engineering manager then compiles these into a summary which is sent to the team and stakeholders.
+* Each day, Slack reminds us to do our stand-up, which consists of a *short* message (it shouldn't take longer than 30s to write) in the reminder's thread.
+As we are a globally distributed team, this can be a statement of intent for the day, or a recap of what we have finished that day.
+* After the release branch has been cut for the iteration, the team has a retro to discuss how the iteration went, and what changes we might want to our working agreements.

+## Working Agreements

+* To avoid siloing of knowledge and to keep teammates happy, we make sure that everyone gets a chance to work in different areas of the codebase.
+In particular, we don't want tasks in area X to always default to person P.
+* If a process isn't serving us, we are quick to shut it down.

 ## Members

 - [Chris Pine](../../../company/team/index.md#chris-pine-he-she-they-chris) ([engineering manager](../roles.md#engineering-manager))